bifurcationkit/BifurcationKitDocs.jl/docs/src/index.md

 > Despite initial focus on large scale problems, the package can easily handle low dimensional problems.

-By leveraging on the above method, the package can also seek for periodic orbits of Cauchy problems by casting them into an equation $F(u,p)=0$ of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences or collocation to compute periodic orbits.**
+The package can also seek for periodic orbits of Cauchy problems by casting them into an equation $F(u,p)=0$ of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences or collocation to compute periodic orbits.**

-The current package focuses on large scale nonlinear problems and multiple hardwares.
-Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorials2b/#d-Swift-Hohenberg-equation-(non-local)-on-the-GPU,-periodic-BC-(Advanced)) and [Periodic orbit example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced))) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...
+Hence, large scale nonlinear problems and different hardwares are possible.
+The goal is to use Matrix Free methods on **GPU** (see [PDE example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorials2b/#d-Swift-Hohenberg-equation-(non-local)-on-the-GPU,-periodic-BC-(Advanced)) and [Periodic orbit example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced))) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...

 One design choice is that we try not to require `u` to be a subtype of an `AbstractArray` as this would forbid the use of spectral methods like the one from `ApproxFun.jl`.
-For now, our implementation does not allow this for Hopf continuation and computation of periodic orbits.
+For now, our implementation does not allow this for all methods of the package.

 ## Installation